CHETHAN-CS/ARTPARK-Project/README.md

 For managing environments: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands

+### Download the Source-Code
+Once you are ready with the jetson nano setup switch it ON and download the source code of the project from below link.

+Follow this link for source code: https://drive.google.com/drive/folders/1DMh4dKm2AypiDYFfHEzXlm_ja28lmOjg?usp=sharing

+Then Unzip the code and keep it in any directory.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------

 Follow the guidelines/steps given Below to Install and RUN the project on NVIDIA Jetson Nano.